Skip to main content

 Nurse Practitioners

-Primary Health Care Nurse Practitioners
+Primary Healthcare Nurse Practitioners

 A nurse practitioner working in family practice can:

-• Prescribe medications.
+• Prescribe medications

-• Provide health screening clinics such as well-baby, well-women, and well-men.
+• Provide health screening and preventative care

 Adapted from the College of Registered Nurses of Nova Scotia and the Canadian Nurses Association.